inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Turn off the Buildings Affected by each hazard zone (the layers generated from |project_name| analysis and turn ON the **People** layer.
-Because we want to look at the number of people who might die or be displaced in a specific area, we also need to turn ON the **Village** layer in QGIS.
+Since we want to look at the number of people who might die or be displaced in a specific area, we also need to turn ON the **Village** layer in QGIS.
 This layer will be used as an aggregation layer that can show us results grouped by administrative boundary.

-If you forget the steps to define and aggregation layer, refer to the :ref:`Run Intermediate InaSAFE. <run_intermediate_inasafe>` section.
+If you forget the steps to define an aggregation layer, refer to the :ref:`Run Intermediate InaSAFE. <run_intermediate_inasafe>` section.
 Edit the question form in the |project_name| Dock so that it appears similar to the below screenshot:

 .. image:: /static/training/socialisation/other_hazard_30.*